-One of the primary reasons Executive Assistants and Office Administrators are such an excellent fit for the temporary worker model is because of the vast array of tasks they may be asked to do.
+One of the primary reasons Executive Assistants and Office Administrators are such an excellent fit for the temporary Worker model is because of the vast array of tasks they may be asked to do.
 From my experience at a non-profit, our Executive Assistant handled everything from data entry to marketing assistance to volunteer management.
+Other responsibilities include:

 - General office management including restocking supplies and organizing files

 - Manage executive calendars and scheduling

 - Prepare expense reports for executives or other employees

 - Take notes during important meetings to distribute to the company

 Where can you find temporary Executive Assistants?

 Finding a qualified Administrative Assistant when you needed one used to be the hardest part, but with GigSmart, you can have someone on-site in less than an hour!
 Need someone later in the week or even next month?
 You can schedule a temporary office Worker up to 30 days in advance.
 All of our Workers are insured through the app at no additional cost to you, and you can even require Workers who have passed a background check as a requirement to working your Gig!
 If you’re ready to solve your staffing challenges by hiring a temporary Worker, create your first free Gig posting here!